 The stage ends at the 12th century monastery in A Armenteira, which is still in operation and free to enter the cloisters.
 You can also attend a pilgrim mass here.
 The gift shop is manned by the resident nuns and sells soaps and other biologically produced cosmetics that they make.

-Although it’s dauntingly long, this is probably the most beautiful stage of the Camino Português so give yourselves plenty of time to take breaks and enjoy the journey.
+Although it’s dauntingly long, this is probably the most beautiful stage of the Camino Português so give yourself plenty of time to take breaks and enjoy the journey.

 The first part of the route is utterly delightful.
 You follow the local walking trail, known as the Ruta da Pedra e da Água (Route of Stone and Water), through captivating woodland alongside the A Armenteira Stream.
 Dotted along the waterway you’ll find old stone watermills in various states of ruin and an old sawmill.